Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 ## Description of the script

 ### local variables
+[!IMPORTANT]
+Some values have to be changed before running.
+Those values are marked with a comment in the script.
 | Commandlet | Value | Description |
 | ------------- | ------------- | ------------- |
 | $module1  | "ExchangeOnlineManagement" | The name of the PowerShell module that has to be installed for this script |